 Atrial Fibrillation in Horses

-What is atrial fibrillation in horses?
+What is Atrial Fibrillation in Horses?

 Atrial fibrillation (or “A-Fib”) is an abnormal rhythm of the heart and is one of the most common cardiac problems in horses.
 The heart has an important role – it provides vital support to all other structures in the body – and when there is a medical issue involving the heart, it can drastically affect the horse’s overall health.